Calm down and carry on! (phrasal verbs)

 • share experiences and opinions using phrasal verbs.

-With this lesson, students identify phrasal verbs from different categories (e.g. relationships, work, apps & websites, etc.), create sentences and play “two truths and a lie”.
+With this worksheet, students identify phrasal verbs from different categories (e.g. relationships, work, apps & websites, etc.), create sentences and play “two truths and a lie”.
 They choose correct prepositions to complete phrasal verbs and finish stories with their own ideas.
 Students also rewrite sentences, create dialogues and complete statements to talk about their opinions and preferences.

 A2 / Pre‐Intermediate